 Socialism – While the Alt-Right is generally somewhat opposed to socialism, there are some groups accepted within the Alt-Right that are openly socialist – and some even have “socialist” as part of their name.
 The Civil Right is explicitly and fundamentally opposed to socialism in any form.

 Generations – There is a strong resentment – even a hatred – among many in the Alt-Right toward the Baby Boom generation, blaming them for a host of problems.
 That, of course, is nonsense – just more scapegoating; more blaming “someone else” for problems.
 However, friction between generations has always existed – usually with some amount of truth behind it.
 Those of us in that generation had our own version of that with the “Don’t trust anyone over 30” mantra of the 1970’s.
-The Alt-Right is sharply focused on those in their early 20’s, which is where their focus should be; however, that is an age group that is generally still lacking in maturity.
+The Alt-Right is sharply focused on those in their early 20’s; however, that is an age group that is generally still lacking in maturity and more interested in “being part of it” than actually working to change the culture.
 This is part of why we refer to the Civil Right as “Alt-Right for Grownups”.